 DJ Cleotrvppv aka Cayla aka THE trap goddess dj extraordinaire has a passion and talent for mixing some of the best music together to set the ultimate VIBE.
 She not only wholeheartedly makes consistent mixes that are unique, but she uploads them all to soundcloud for FREE.

 Her evolution can definitely be seen through her dope style, gorgeous hair and social media.
-She is definitely gets SHIT done.
-We love the fact that she is the one of the top up and coming DJ’s coming out of ATL.
+She definitely gets SHIT done.
+We love the fact that she is one of the top up and coming DJ’s coming out of ATL.

 The Positivity Brand got to sit down with our fellow schoolmate (GO OWLS) to find out where her passion came from, advice and a whole bunch of inspo.

 PS: She even has her on Positive Vibes section (check it out!)